ocamllabs/compiler-hacking/blog/_posts/2014-06-20-sixth-compiler-hacking-session.md

 date:   2014-06-20 18:50:00
 ---

+(Update (2014-06-24): Stephen Dolan will be giving a demo of multicore OCaml!)

 It's time for the sixth Cambridge OCaml compiler-hacking session!
 We'll be meeting in the [Computer Lab](http://www.cl.cam.ac.uk/) again next Wednesday evening (25th June).

 If you're planning to come along, it'd be helpful if you could [*indicate interest via Doodle*](http://doodle.com/2ps9gunbkiy3tp6i) and [*sign up to the mailing list*](http://lists.ocaml.org/listinfo/cam-compiler-hacking) to receive updates: